chapmanu/fragmentions/README.md

 - [Indie Web Camp Article](http://indiewebcamp.com/fragmention)

 ## Usage

-Fragmentions find the first matching word or phrase in a document and focus its closest surrounding element.
-The match is determined by the case-sensitive string following the ## double-hash.
-The closest surrounding element may be a span, paragraph, heading, button, input, or any other container.
+Fragmentions use **##** double-hash changes to match words or phrases in a document, jumping to their corresponding element.
+Matches are case-sensitive and whitespace-insensitive.
+Corresponding elements may be spans, paragraphs, headings, buttons, inputs, or any other container element.

-In the following example, clicking **TL;DR** would scroll to focus the `<strong>` element containing **Life, Liberty and the pursuit of Happiness**.
+In the following example, clicking **TL;DR** would jump to the `<strong>` element containing **Life, Liberty and the pursuit of Happiness**.

 ```html
 <article>